 The URL (the

 http://www.etc... in the address bar of your browser) gives a particular location of a webpage.

 Exclude the http:// when you include the address.

 Avirgan, Jody.
 "Not All Privacy Policies Are Created Equal."
 FiveThirtyEight, 12 Feb.
 2016, fivethirtyeight.com/features/not-all-privacy-policies-are-created-equal.

 Irving, Ian and Kuan Xu.
 "Crime, Punishment and Poverty in the United States."
 IDEAS, Federal Reserve Bank of St. Louis, 25 Aug.
 2009, ideas.repec.org/p/dal/wparch/uspov.html

-If a corporate entity is both the author of an article and the publisher, treat the article as not having an author.
+If a nongovernmental organization is both the author of an article and the publisher, skip the author element and only list them as publisher.

 "HDL (Good), LDL (Bad) Cholesterol and Triglycerides."
 American Heart Association, 6 Nov.
 2020, www.heart.org/en/health-topics/cholesterol/hdl-good-ldl-bad-cholesterol-and-triglycerides.

 "Pluto: In Depth."
 Solar System Exploration, NASA, 19 Dec.
 2019, solarsystem.nasa.gov/planets/dwarf-planets/pluto/overview/.